-It's also important from a transportation point of view since it is the only mainland city that remains accessible from the nearby Mackinac Island, using the snowmobile while during the winters when Lake Huron gets frozen over.
+The city is important from a transportation point of view, since it is the only mainland city that remains accessible from the nearby Mackinac Island via snowmobile when Lake Huron gets frozen over during the winter.

-It is also the second oldest city which was founded by the Europeans in Michigan which makes it rich historically to with a variety of different people including German, Irish, English, Polish, and even French living here.
+It is also the second oldest city in Michigan founded by Europeans and is home to people of German, Irish, English, Polish, and French descent.

 The cultural makeup of the city is really wonderful.

 Are you interested in learning more about this fascinating destination?